How to Clean Electric Mixers

 Cleaning Kitchen Mixers:

 Remove mixing blades, kneading paddles and other attachments.

 Wash the attachments in hot, soapy water.
 Rinse with clean water.
 Washing these items before food has a chance to harden makes it much easier to clean them.

-Remove the mixing bowl.
 For stand mixers, rinse out the mixing bowl and place it on the top rack of your dishwasher, or wash the mixing bowl by hand.

 After unplugging the mixer, use a damp washcloth or sponge dipped in soapy water to wipe down the body of the mixer.
 Make sure to wring out the washcloth or sponge thoroughly before wiping the mixer to avoid getting water into the mixer’s motor.

 Scrub the attachment ports, making sure to look for food trapped just inside the ports.
 Clean around the mixer’s buttons.
 If tiny bits of food have accumulated there, use a toothpick to remove them.

 Place attachments in a drawer or cabinet to avoid losing any crucial components.
 Put the hand mixer or the stand mixer and bowl in a safe place until you are ready to use them again.